On $m$-Kropina Finsler Metrics of Scalar Flag Curvature: Introduction

 \section{Introduction}

-It is well-known that the local structure of Riemann metrics of constant sectional curvature has been solved.
-The Beltrami Theorem in Riemann geometry states that a Riemann metric is locally projectively flat if and only if it is of constant sectional curvature.
-In Finsler geometry, the flag curvature is a natural extension of the sectional curvature in Riemann geometry, and a Riemann metric of scalar flag curvature is nothing but of constant sectional curvature in dimension $n\ge 3$.
+The flag curvature in Finsler geometry is a natural extension of the sectional curvature in Riemannian geometry, and every two-dimensional Finsler metric is of scalar flag curvature.
+It is the Hilbert's Fourth Problem to study and classify projectively flat metrics.
+The Beltrami Theorem states that a Riemannian metric is locally projectively flat if and only if it is of constant sectional curvature.
 It is known that every locally projectively flat Finsler metric is of scalar flag curvature.
 However, the converse is not true.
 There are regular or singular Finsler metrics of constant flag curvature which are not locally projectively flat (\cite{BRS} \cite{YO}).
-Therefore, it is a natural problem to study and classify Finsler metrics of scalar flag curvature.
+Therefore, it is an interesting point to study and classify Finsler metrics of scalar flag curvature.
 This problem is far from being solved for general Finsler metrics.
 Thus we shall investigate some special classes of Finsler metrics.
 Recent studies on this problem are concentrated on Randers metrics, square metrics and some other special $(\alpha,\beta)$-metrics.